 SPI and i2c are the types of “BUS”, or communication protocol used to connect the IMU sensor to the processor.
-It can have a significant impact on sampling rate and maximum looptime.
-The preferred BUS is SPI, which allows you to run Gyro refresh rate at 8KHz+, while I2C limits you at 4KHz.
+It can have a significant impact on the effective sampling rate and therefore the maximum flight controller looptime.
+The preferred BUS is SPI, which allows you to run Gyro at a much higher refresh rate than I2C which has a limit of 4KHz.

 Flash Memory or SD Logger for Blackbox

 I personally would avoid plastic JST connectors as they are less durable although they allow you to connect/disconnect more easily.
 I like solder pads, but sometimes with low quality boards, they tend to tear out when stressed or overheated with solder iron.
 I also like “through-holes” which gives you the option of direct soldering or using header pins.